Only 65% of American adults have ever heard the word sepsis

 of people who had a primary diagnosis of sepsis (the reason why they were hospitalized in the first place) who had to be readmitted to the hospital were rehospitalized within 30 days of first leaving the hospital.
 And among children, almost half

 who have had severe sepsis end up being hospitalized again.
-Sepsis is also the most expensive in-hospital condition in the U.S., costing more than $20 billion
+Sepsis is also the most expensive in-hospital condition in the U.S., costing an estimated $62 billion each year

-each year counting just acute care in-hospital costs.
+, counting just acute care in-hospital and skilled nursing costs.